apridos/hax0r/README.md

 ### Welcome to **hax0r** repository.

 Tasks will be given and collected here.
-You will have to describe any approach while doing each task on a report.
+You have to describe any approach while doing each task on a report.

 **__Write your report right on your own directory.__**